matter-labs/era-compiler-tests/README.md

 - `InstanceName.address` can be used instead of numbers (in the expected, calldata, storage) to insert the contract instance address
 - If the deployer call is not specified for some instance, it will be generated automatically with empty calldata.

+## Ethereum Solidity semantic tests format

+The format of these test files is that of the Ethereum Solidity semantic [tests](https://github.com/ethereum/solidity/tree/develop/test/libsolidity/semanticTests).

 ## License

 The Test Collection is distributed under the terms of either